Shorted – Watch handpicked short films from across the world

-SHORTED definition: 1. past simple and past participle of short 2. informal for short-circuit: to have or cause a bad….
+SHORTED meaning: 1. past simple and past participle of short 2. informal for short-circuit: to have or cause a bad….
 Learn more.

 Shorted - definition of shorted by The Free Dictionary